The following page contains affiliate links. I may earn a commission if you purchase something through my affiliate links.

 Then I stumbled upon a few sites where people made some decent income from writing.
 As writing has always been my greatest passion since I was able to write, I was thrilled about the idea to do the same.

 During the time of my sickness, I unlocked my inner creativity that had remained dormant for so many years and also discovered that I'm a highly sensitive Scanner personality and intuitive artist.
-I started to doodle, to draw, to create eBooks, to create educational materials, to create digital illustrations and clip arts, to start art journaling and mixed media art because I felt a higher power to do it.
+I started to doodle, to draw, to create eBooks, to create educational resources, to create digital illustrations and clip arts, to start art journaling and mixed media art because God led me to this path.

-My sickness was a wake-up call to transform my life and to find my true self - I became spiritually awakened.
-In 2015 I quit my job as a teacher assistant to fully commit to living a creative life.
+My sickness was a wake-up call to transform my life and to receive spiritual renewal (become a born-again Christian).
+In 2015 I quit my job as a teacher assistant to fully commit to living a creative and spiritual life.

 I hope you enjoy exploring my website and find some inspiration for yourself.